 - Seven to nine is often a good time to explore traditional lessons.
 Choose a teacher you think is a good temperamental match for your child.
-It’s more important at this point for him to fall in love with his instrument than work with a noted maestro.
+It’s more important at this point for them to fall in love with their instrument than work with a noted maestro.
 (That can come later!)

 - Ten and older is not too late to begin!
 The older child tends to be focused and to progress rapidly.
 Sometimes, however, they may find beginner music to be “babyish,” so the choice of materials will be crucial.
 Try Béla Bartók’s Mikrokosmos, a series of books with musically interesting exercises that older children find appealing.